-- $12 million Federal Bride program grant funding
+- $12 million federal bridge program grant funding

 - $4.5 million City transportation funds

 We are replacing the bridge in conjunction with two other nearby projects.
-Before bridge construction begins, we will relocate various existing sewer utilities that interfere with the new bridge.
+Before bridge construction begins, we will relocate and upgrade various existing sewer utilities.
 This includes building a new sewer pump station and forcemain pipe along Shore Ave.
 During sewer and bridge construction, we will use part of Edgewater Park for construction staging, resulting in a partial or full park closure.
 Once bridge construction is complete, we will complete upgrades at Edgewater Park.

 Our timeline is as follows.
-We will determine more detailed construction timing at a later date.*
+We will have more refined schedule information after we select a contractor in early 2022.

 Gael Fisk, PE